SujalChoudhari/Cobra/README.md

 ---

 **Tip:**
-Check out the `Frontend/Cobra.g4` file to see the current grammar definition and decide which part you want to tackle!
+Check out the `Frontend/Cobra.g4` file to see the remaining grammar rules that need to be implemented in the interpreter!